 - Cottage applications: usually consisting of smaller windows with small casements and glazing bars

-- Contemporary application: larger windows with large casements without glazing bars or muntins, which can offer great views
+- Contemporary application: larger windows with large casements without glazing bars, mullions or transoms, which can offer great views

 Different materials and finishes